By Melinda Maryniuk, MEd, RD, CDCES

 Cook more.
 Keep in mind that “cooking” does not have to be involved with complex recipes.
 Combining unprocessed fresh meats, grains, vegetables, legumes, fruits and spices along with some processed food

-Focus on one or two changes you can try.
+Focus on 1 or 2 changes.
 Start small.
 Pick one or two ultra-processed foods you might try to reduce.
 Talk with your family about the importance of making these changes.

 Eat less of these…………………………………………………..And more of these